AustinVaday/SFH-App/README.md

 For downloading if you have not:

 1. If you have downloaded Node.js, skip to step 2.
-   Download https://nodejs.org/en/download/current/ (Prefers Current version, not LTS)
+   Download [Node JS](https://nodejs.org/en/download/current/) (Prefers Current version, not LTS)

-2. Go to command line and type "sudo npm install expo-cli --global" (for Mac).
-If Windows user, type "npm install expo-cli --global".
+2. Go to command line and type `sudo npm install expo-cli --global` (for Mac).
+If Windows user, type `npm install expo-cli --global`.
 When finishes downloading, don't worry about errors or warnings!
 If you get at bottom lines something like this:

-   "+ expo-cli@3.21.5
-   added 1823 packages from 850 contributors in 102.2s"
+   `+ expo-cli@3.21.5 added 1823 packages from 850 contributors in 102.2s`

    You are successful installing Expo CLI!

 For running the project:

-1. cd to "SFH-App" folder in command line and type "npm start".
+1. cd to "SFH-App" folder in command line and type `npm start`.
 Close that webpage if it pops up, don't worry about that.

 2. Look at command line.
 Now it's running!
 But to view and run the app.
 There are two methods